Career of Cristiano Ronaldo: 2001–2004: Youth career

-Ronaldo began his international career with Portugal under-15 in 2001.
-Ronaldo made his international youth team debut on 24 February 2001 against South Africa in a friendly in Torres Novas, Portugal, under the management of Carlos Dinis, where he also scored his first international goal for Portugal.
-During his international youth career, Ronaldo would represent the under-15, under-17, under-20, under-21 and under-23 national sides, amassing 34 youth caps and scoring 18 goals overall.
+Ronaldo began his international career in 2001 with Portugal's under-15 team.
+He made his debut on 24 February 2001 against South Africa in a friendly in Torres Novas, Portugal, and scored his first international goal.
+He also played for Portugal's under-17, under-20, under-21 and under-23 teams, making a total of 34 international youth appearances and scoring 18 goals.